Why the Stray Cats Struggled to Keep Momentum on ‘Rant N’ Rave’

 “I wrote all 12 original songs before we went into the studio, and I had never done that before,” he said.
 “I’d usually get stuck writing in the studio, so I was pretty confident of what I was going to do where.
 I usually listen back and go, ‘Hmm, I could do that better,’ but I’m really happy.”

 Watch the Stray Cats Perform '(She's) Sexy + 17'

 The Rant N’ Rave sessions, which took place at London’s Maison Rouge Studios, reunited the Stray Cats with the man who’d produced their debut, fellow rockabilly enthusiast Dave Edmunds.
 Guest musicians on the album included noted session pianist Geraint Watkins, ubiquitous '70s and '80s saxophonist Mel Collins and doo-wop group 14 Karat Soul, which featured prominently on the Top 40 track, "I Won’t Stand in Your Way."

-Even though the trio would reunite in 1986 to record the album Rock Therapy, subsequently breaking up and getting back together several more times over the course of the next few decades, the first falling out left too many scars.
+The trio would reunited in 1986 to record the album Rock Therapy, but they subsequently broke up and got back together several more times over the course of the next few decades.
+The first falling out simply left too many scars.

 Rocker reflected on the band’s post-Rant N’ Rave dissolution in a June 2013 interview with the Modesto Bee.
 “There was so much going on,” he said.

 “It was four, five years of nonstop work and touring.
 If we had a better scheme, the wise move after about three years would have been to take six months of downtime, then regroup and write some songs, [but] a three-way democracy is an ugly equation," he added.
 "Without an agreement, nothing happens, and to get three guys to agree on anything is difficult.
 I have no regrets or complaints, but there were other ways it could have gone."